scubamount/scubamount.github.io/README.md

 The SALK-Utils PowerShell module comprises of a set of custom-made tools with diverse functionalities.
 These tools are:

 * `cRED`:
-  * facilitates the execution of requests for elevated network admin credentials, which are encrypted and stored until the end of the session (automatic inclusion in some scripts).
+  * Facilitates the execution of requests for elevated network admin credentials, which are encrypted and stored until the end of the session (automatic inclusion in some scripts).
 * `Find-LocalFile`:
-  * allows for a multithreaded filename search on a local drive.
+  * Proof of concept, allows for a multithreaded filename search on a local drive.
 * `Copy-LocalToRemoteList`:
-  * enables file copying from a local computer to any number of remote computers.
+  * Enables verbose file copying/overwrite from a local computer to any scalable number of remote computers.
 * `Find-FileToRemoteList`:
-  * locates file path(s) on any number of remote computers.
+  * Locates file path(s) based on named parameters on any scalable number of remote computers.
 * `Invoke-CommandToRemoteList` and `Invoke-CommandToRemote`:
-  * allow running a command as the user on any number of remote computers, or a single computer.
+  * Allow running a command as the user on any scalable number of remote computers, or a single computer utilizing a custom integrated fast ping and credentials check.
 * `Invoke-SCCMInstallToList`:
-  * facilitates the forced push of SCCM updates on any number of remote computers.
+  * Facilitates the forced push of SCCM installation on any scalable number of remote computers.
 * `Invoke-ProgramToRemoteList`:
-  * allows running a program with optional parameters on any number of remote computers.
+  * Allows running a program from the local machine with optional parameters to be executed on any scalable number of remote computers.
 * `Invoke-ProgramToRemoteListPSEXEC`:
-  * allows running a program with optional parameters on any number of remote computers using Microsoft Sysinternals PSEXEC.
+  * Allows running a program from the local machine with optional parameters on any scalable number of remote computers using Microsoft Sysinternals PSEXEC.
+* `Set-AutoLogonAndAD`
+  * Invokes a command to any scalable list of remote machines that copies an encryption executable and uses regex syntax to change the password based on dynamic hostname, changes the password in Active Directory, deletes and adds fresh registry files, and then executes the encryption process on the auto logon machine.
+It records each action to a local log.
+* `Copy-UserToAnotherComputer`
+  * Invokes a command to a remote secondary machine which copies the user folder over from a remote primary machine and overwrites the user folder
+* `Set-ChangeADPassword`
+  * Quickly change the password of a user

 The module also includes multiple test scripts that are not yet ready to be executed.